How to Get a Business Address

 Can I use your business address for my mail?

-If you’re in one of the high-traffic business states – California, Delaware, Florida, Georgia, Idaho, Illinois, Montana, New Mexico, New York, Texas, Utah, Virginia, Washington and Wyoming – then, yes!
+If you’re in one of the high-traffic business states – California, Delaware, Florida, Georgia, Idaho, Illinois, Montana, New Mexico, New York, Oregon, Texas, Utah, Virginia, Washington and Wyoming – then, yes!
 Our Premium Mail Forwarding Service offers unlimited document forwards and a unique suite number for just $20 a month.

 Our free limited service, however, is only designed for occasional mail—not for use as your primary mailing address.
 We forward 5 items for free, depending on your state.
 After that, you can request additional mail to be forwarded at a rate of $15 per item.
 Additionally, our free mail forwarding service does not include a unique suite number.